-For example, you can make a time selection in the upper area, then right click in the lower area within that selection and Add comp area at time selection.
-This will insert two yellow marker lines and create an empty area that you can fill later.
+You can make a time selection in the upper area, then right click in the lower area within that selection and Add comp area at time selection.
+This inserts two yellow marker lines and creates an area that you can fill later.